 What is an FHA loan?

 An FHA loan is a mortgage loan insured by the Federal Housing Administration.
 These loans are similar to other mortgage options, with a few exceptions.
-While most mortgages may require at least a 5% down payment, you can get an FHA loan with as little as 3.5% down, making these loans an appealing option for first-time homebuyers or anyone having trouble coming up with a larger down payment.
+While most mortgages may require at least a 5% down payment, you can get an FHA loan with as little as 3.5% down, making these loans an appealing option for first-time homebuyers or anyone wanting to put a lower down payment.

 In addition, many buyers find the lending requirements less restrictive than other types of loans.
 While the Federal Housing Administration guarantees these loans, they’re not a mortgage lender.
 Only FHA-approved lenders can provide FHA loans.